 I am a software developer living in New York City, and am oriented towards math and science.
 I did undergraduate mathematics at the University of Pennsylvania, and a doctorate in computer science at NYU Courant.
-For five years I worked as a scientific programmer in the NYU Center for Neural Science and psychology department, and for the past ten years I have worked for various financial companies to develop systems for real-time trading and portfolio management.
+Before that I worked as a scientific programmer in the NYU Center for Neural Science and the psychology department.
+For the past ten years I have worked for various financial companies to develop systems for real-time trading and portfolio management.

 Petri net programming, Azimuth Blog, October 2012.